danamena/ba-essentials/README.md

   <h2>🚀 Get Involved!</h2>
   <p>Have questions, suggestions, or feedback?
 Drop a comment or reach out—I'm always happy to connect!</p>
   <p>📬 <strong>Contact me here:</strong> <a href="https://www.linkedin.com/in/danamena/" target="_blank">Let's Connect!</a></p>
-  <p>Last but not least… thank you for being here!
+  <p>Last but not least… Thank you for being here!
 Let’s learn, grow, and streamline processes together! 🌱</p>
 </body>
 </html>